aboood40091/Puzzle-Miyamoto/README.md

-# PuzzleHD-Miyamoto
+# Puzzle-Miyamoto
-Source code for PuzzleHD that is used by Miyamoto
+Source code for Puzzle NSMBU that is used by Miyamoto.